natebarksdale/natebarksdale.github.io/src/content/blog/2008-08-26-surfing-proust-is-nonfiction-just-easier-to-read.md

 description: Caroline Langston reflects on the nature of reading in the digital age and shares her insights on the changing landscape of how we engage with literature.
 emoji: 📚
 tags:
+  - 📖 Articles
-  - 📖 literature
+  - 📖 Books
-  - 🌍 cognition
+  - 🌍 Culture
+  - ✍️ Literature
-  - 📊 nonfiction
+  - 📱 Distraction
 haiku: |
   Skimming through the prose,
   Depth lost in digital tide,